FlxVctr/Fundamentals-of-Online-Social-Network-Analysis/Lab_3_Networks_Over_Time/Instructions.md

 Now activate the Force Atlas 2 layout and play the animation.
 What do you see?
 Can you find good parameters for the whole animation?
 (Hint: Try 'Dissuade Hubs'.)

 Which dynamics can you see over time?
+What do you think is the reason for them?
+What would be a good way to test your hypotheses?

 ## Now repeat the same with the other network!